UbeyOzcan/Py_for_Fin_IESEG/README.md

-# Python for Finance IESEGPython for Finance course at IESEG (1104) for master student.
+# Python for Finance IESEG

+Python for Finance course at IESEG (1104) for master student.